SongzeYang0721/Data_Distillation_and_Neural_Collpase/README.md

 - https://github.com/tding1/Neural-Collapse

 ## Introduction
 The idea of distillation plays a important role in these situations by reducing the resources required for the model to be effective.
 Can neural collpase play a role in the data distillation?
-We invetigate the connect here.
+We invetigate the connection here.

 ## Environment